Drone Anatomy

 5. Flight Controller (FC)

 The "brain" of the drone.
 Contains sensors (IMU: gyroscope, accelerometer) and a microprocessor.
-It takes input from the receiver (pilot commands) and onboard sensors, then sends signals to the ESCs to stabilize and maneuver the drone 36913.
+It takes input from the receiver (pilot commands) and onboard sensors, then sends signals to the ESCs to stabilize and maneuver the drone 3arrow-up-right6arrow-up-right9arrow-up-right13arrow-up-right.

 Processor: F4, F7, H7 are common (higher number generally means faster).
 Firmware Compatibility: Betaflight, ArduPilot (APM), PX4, iNAV are popular open-source firmware.
 Built-in Features: Some FCs have integrated PDB, OSD (On-Screen Display), barometer, magnetometer.
 Mounting Pattern: Standard sizes (e.g., 30.5x30.5mm, 20x20mm).